WISDEM/ORBIT/docs/intro/index.rst

 Introduction
 ============

-Welcome to the introduction for ORBIT.
+Welcome to the ORBIT documentation!
 These next few pages will provide a brief overview of balance-of-system cost modeling, a description of the model design and a tutorial for getting started with ORBIT.

 .. toctree::
    :maxdepth: 1

+   overview
    bos
-   overview